 I am a student at the University of British Columbia doing a combined major in Computer Science and Microbiology & Immunology.
-I have volunteer experience in the healthcare field, and I'm passionate about using technology to solve real-world challenges.
+I am passionate about using technology to solve real-world challenges.

 Solved challenging coding problems in a university-wide coding competition.